9santa/lm-fairytale/README.md

 ## Limitations

+- Local training is very limited due to the GPU.
 - The project uses only a 5M-character subset of TinyStories for most experiments.
 - The model is still very small compared to modern LLMs.
 - The model has no instruction tuning or RLHF.